microsoft/vscode-flake8/README.md

 You can skip linting with Flake8 for specific files or directories by setting the `flake8.ignorePatterns` setting.

-But if you wish to disable linting with Flake8 for your entire workspace or globally, you can [disable this extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) in Visual Studio Code.
+If you wish to disable linting with Flake8 for your entire workspace or globally, you can [disable this extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) in Visual Studio Code.

 ## Settings